gardegu/LAB42_RTX_control/README.md

 * simulation
 * custom Graphic User Interface (GUI)

-A vast majority of this project's code is in C++.
+A vast majority of this project's code (the one we wrote) is in C++.

 ### Documentation
 A documentation of the code can be found in [/ROS_ws/doc/](/ROS_ws/doc/).
 To open the doc in html, just launch *index.html*.